spglib/spglib/doc/api.rst

                                           const int num_q,
                                           const double qpoints[][3])

-The irreducible k-points are searched from unique k-point mesh grids from real space lattice vectors and rotation matrices of symmetry operations in real space with stabilizers.
-The stabilizers are written in reduced coordinates.
+The stabilizers are written in fractional coordinates.
 Number of the stabilizers are given by ``num_q``.
-Reduced k-points are stored in ``map`` as indices of ``grid_address``.
-The number of the reduced k-points with stabilizers are returned as the return value.
+Symmetrically equivalent k-points (stars) in fractional coordinates are stored in ``map`` as indices of ``grid_address``.
+The number of reduced k-points with the stabilizers are returned as the return value.

-Mesh grid points without symmetrization can be obtained by setting ``num_rot = 1``, ``rotations = {{1, 0, 0}, {0, 1, 0}, {0, 0, 1}}``,
+This function can be used to obtain all mesh grid points by setting ``num_rot = 1``, ``rotations = {{1, 0, 0}, {0, 1, 0}, {0, 0, 1}}``,
 ``num_q = 1``, and ``qpoints = {0, 0, 0}``.